Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Potential Applications and Limitations

 Based on the above analysis, the potential applications of the proposed temperature transformation are briefly discussed below.

 First, in the case of large eddy simulation, the high-order term may be partially resolved.
 Accordingly, the transformation can be readily employed for wall-modelled large eddy simulation following the control-based approach proposed by \citet{Nicoud2001}.
 The main difference is that both velocity and temperature transformations, along with a more advanced control strategy, are required for compressible flows.
+The simplified transformations may also be used for this purpose.

 Second, the proposed transformation can be applied inversely to construct the mean profiles and key flow quantities of compressible flows, following a similar approach as used by \citet{Modesti2024}.
 More specifically, given the \(M_b\) and \(Re_b\) of the turbulent channel flow, the inverse transformation outputs the mean profiles of velocity, temperature, density, as well as key quantities including \(Re_\tau\), \(Re^*_\tau\), \(C_f\), \(B_q\), and \(\tilde T_c/\tilde T_w\).
-Here, \(C_f\) and \(\tilde T_c\) are the friction coefficient and channel centerline temperature, respectively.
+In this application, reference "incompressible" velocity and temperature profiles should be prescribed.
+For example, the analytical incompressible profiles for velocity \citep{Nagib2008, She2017} and temperature \citep{Pirozzoli2023,Pirozzoli2024} can be used.
+A critical issue is the treatment of the high-order term in the transformation, which is unknown \emph{a priori}.
+In this regard, the simplified transformations given in Eqs.~\eqref{eq:SL_Tplus_modeled_1}, \eqref{eq:SL_Tplus_modeled_2}, and \eqref{eq:SL_Tplus_modeled_3} can be readily applied.
+In addition, it may be practical to set \(\psi_3 \approx 0\) in the inverse transformation.
+Despite the observed discrepancies in Fig.~\ref{fig:f1f2f3_influence_wrles}, \ref{fig:Tplus_beta_lmP}, and \ref{fig:Tplus_beta_lmE} associated with these simplifications, our tests suggest that the predicted mean profiles and key quantities show reasonable agreement with the DNS results.
+Implementation details are outside the scope of the present study and will be reported in a separate manuscript.